singularity-sg/singularity-sg.github.io/_posts/2015-03-31-from-jsp-to-angularjs.md

 ### Scope in AngularJS

 One important concept to grasp in AngularJS is that of scopes.
-In the past, whenever I write a script for my web application, I had to manage the variable names and construct special name-spaced objects in order to store my scoped properties.
+In the past, whenever I had to write javascript for my web application, I had to manage the variable names and construct special name-spaced objects in order to store my scoped properties.
 However, AngularJS does it for you automatically based on its MVx concept.
 Every directive will inherit a scope from its controller (or if you would like, an isolate scope that does not inherit scope properties) where the properties and variables created in this scope does not pollute the rest of the scopes or global context.

 Scopes are used as the "glue" of an AngularJS application.
 Controllers in AngularJS use scopes to interact with the views.
 Scopes are also used to pass models and properties between directives and controllers.
 The advantage of this is that we are now forced to design our application in a way which components are self-contained and relationships between components have to be considered carefully through a use of a model that can be prototypically inherited from a parent.